Ghostboy007/Types-Of-Function/README.md

 ## Getting Started

+### Installing

+* Download your program from the GitHub repository or any provided link.
+* No modifications needed to be made to files/folders.

 ### Executing Program

 To interact with this contract, follow these steps using Remix, an online Solidity IDE: